 What Kind Of Wakeboard Should I Buy?

 When a new wakeboarder reaches out to us to buy their first board, we get super excited to welcome a new athlete to the sport.
 There’s such a great selection of boards out there with our top brands innovating and researching to create the best ride for new and experienced users alike.
 The perfect board package will fit more than just your shoe size and your weight – it should compliment your current ability and give you room to grow if you want to advance to more aggressive jumps and spins or maintain a softer feel with greater stability.
 Let’s talk beginner to advance boards, covering size, rocker style, fins, and bindings.
+Choosing a wakeboard can be a very exciting time!

 Wakeboard Size Chart

-The first important step in buying a wakeboard is figuring out what size of board will work best for the rider.
+The first important step in choosing a wakeboard is figuring out what size of board will work best for the rider.
 Got more than one person riding?
 It’s easier for smaller person to ride a larger board than it is for a larger person to ride a smaller board (unless they’re more experienced).
 Check out the general sizing chart below for some industry averages.
 Keep in mind, most companies will have unique sizing for each board.

 |WAKEBOARD SIZING CHART|